ruoyililin/COVID19-Tool/README.md

 # COVID19-Tool
 This repository contains a tool for presenting global Covid-19 cases and mortality statistics.
 The tool employs Beautiful Soup for web scraping, and uses pandas, numpy, and matplotlib for efficient data manipulation and visualization.
+This is a final project for a Python course at the École Normal Superior (Paris).

 ## Summary
 This project focuses on gathering, analyzing, and visualizing global Covid-19 data through web scraping, data manipulation, and graphical representation.

 ## Instructions
 1. Download the whole folder.
-2. Run `coronavirus_graphs.py`
+2. Install the necessaries packages and run `coronavirus_graphs.py`.
-3. Interact with the interface to produce the interested graphs.
+3. Interact with the interface to produce the desired graphs.

 ## Description of the code
 ### Part I: Gather the Data